solzycoded/wishlist-icon/README.md

 # In the head section, of your html file, include:

 1. a reference to the alpine.js library, like so... <script src="//unpkg.com/alpinejs" defer></script>
-2. a reference to the "wishlist-icon.css", like so... <link href="wishlist-icon.css" rel="stylesheet" />
+2. a reference to the "wishlist-icon.css"
 3. place the contents of icon.html, in the container of your "product"
 4. YOU'RE DONE.
 START USING.